 It is a very important financial metric for those who provide short-term credit facilities to the company.
-And the cash ratio calculator helps such lenders and investors in analyzing the capacity of the company in meeting the timely payment requirements for such short-term credit facilities.
+And the cash ratio calculator helps such lenders and investors in analyzing the capacity of the company to meet the timely payment requirements for such short-term credit facilities.
 Further, it includes creditors supplying goods on credit, lenders of short-term funds, or the people whose payment is yet to be made.
-Moreover, the cash ratio determines whether the company has sufficient cash for making the payment to its creditors.
+Moreover, the cash ratio determines whether the company has sufficient cash to make the payment to its creditors.

 The formula for calculating the cash ratio is:

 Cash Ratio = Cash and Cash Equivalents / Current Liabilities